nexxai/timecode/README.md

 ## The why

 Do you have a teammate who works remotely and want to respect their private time?
-Add them to TimeCode so you don't annoy them outside of their normal working hours.
+Add them to TimeCode so you don't annoy them outside their normal working hours.
 Are you taking an online course but the instructors only provide lecture times in their local time?
-Add them to TimeCode and never miss another presentation on giraffes.
+Add them to TimeCode and never miss another presentation on giraffes (giraffe presentations not included).

 ## The how